Willy Adames Player Props: Brewers vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 16th in the league.
+- The Cardinals pitching staff ranks 10th in the league with a collective nine strikeouts per nine innings.

-- The Cardinals have the 22nd-ranked team ERA among all MLB pitching staffs (5.23).
+- The Cardinals have the 15th-ranked team ERA across all league pitching staffs (4.56).

-- Cardinals pitchers combine to surrender seven total home runs at a rate of one per game (to rank 12th in baseball).
+- Cardinals pitchers combine to allow seven home runs (0.9 per game), the eighth-fewest in baseball.

-- The Cardinals are sending Montgomery (1-0) to the mound to make his second start of the season.
+- Woodford (0-1) gets the start for the Cardinals, his second of the season.

-- His last time out was on Sunday against the Toronto Blue Jays, when the lefty tossed five innings, surrendering three earned runs while allowing six hits.
+- In his most recent time out on Monday, the right-hander threw 4 1/3 innings against the Atlanta Braves, giving up six earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.